percona/pbm-docs/docs/reference/pbm-commands.md

 ## pbm diagnose

-Generates the report with the detailed information about a specified backup or a restore.
+Generates the report with the detailed information about a specified logical backup or a restore.
 The report includes the following information:

 * The information about the environment where a backup or a restore is running.
 * Logs collected between the start and end time of the command execution